TerryZ/v-dropdown/README.md

 - Built-in trigger button component for quick use
 - When the position and size of the trigger and the drop-down bar content change, the drop-down bar content position is automatically adjusted to align - with the trigger
 - Provide `Dropdown` status and tool functions for each slot
-- Provide `useDropdown` tool function
+- Provide `useDropdown` utility functions
 - Flexible style customization method

 ## Documentation and Examples